 I humbly disagree with the great Nicholson's notion of "one knows that words uttered by a great spiritual teacher may be almost meaningless outside the group of his intimate friends and disciples, or may become so by lapse of time..".

-actually Prof. Nicholson who didn't somehow grasp the single most important mystical message of 'Rumi's "Tale of the Reed".
+By presenting my following translation and the subsequent explanations , I aim to show that it was actually Prof. Nicholson who didn't somehow grasp the single most important mystical message of 'Rumi's "Tale of the Reed".

-his strongly worded criticism of the "Orientalists" and Coleman Barks, "Coleman Barks and Rumi's Donkey":
+The great Persian scholar of Rumi, Majid Nacify argues in his strongly worded criticism of the "Orientalists" and Coleman Barks, "Coleman Barks and Rumi's Donkey":

 " One can approach Rumi's poetry, or for that matter, all religious and mystical books from two different angles: faith or literature.
 A person who does not believe in god can read Masnavi, The Bible, Koran, Avesta and Sutra and finds "Listen to the Reed!" in Masnavi, the Book of Genesis or Job, Songs of Solomon or the Meccan verses of Koran or the Hymn to Anahita in Avesta both beautiful and deep.
 One who chooses to approach Rumi's works only as literary texts must, in turn, respect the right of believers who see these texts as words of a saint and looking into them for eternal truths.
 By the same token, a reader who considers Rumi as a devote Muslim must tolerate the other readers of Masnavi who read this book either as a free-spirit pantheist text or just as a literary work.
 Reynold Nicholson who was the first scholar to publish the first critical edition of Masnavi in Persian as well as the first full translation of this book into English had intellectual honesty.
 Although his translation is literal but he had no religious or mystical mission and did not change Rumi in order to promote his own agenda..The essential problem of Coleman Barks lies in the fact that in his version he intentionally changes Rumi, perhaps for the better, but at the expense of distortion and misrepresentation.
 He approaches Rumi's poetry as sacred texts, which need to be dusted from the passage of times by a touched devotee and prepared for the Post Modern, New Age market in the West.
 The New Age movement finds a remedy for modern alienation in old recipes, such as horoscope, Extra-Sensory Perception and divination..

 Coleman Barks not only "frees" Rumi from the historical limitations of his time but he also tries to disconnect Rumi from the Islamic society in which he lived and the Persian language in which he wrote his poetry.
 I have never heard or seen that Barks in his radio interviews and TV shows refer to cultural roots of Rumi, as if this poet has fallen from the sky and does not belong to any land or culture.
 The people of England consider Shakespeare a national treasures and the works of this author have increased the appreciation of English literature and culture worldwide.
-But unfortunately due to the non-literary and commercial goals of Coleman Barks, his popular version of Rumi has not created any interest within the American public in the land where Rumi was raised, the culture in which he had breathed and the language in which he wrote his poetry..
+But unfortunately due to the non-literary and commercial goals of Coleman Barks, his popular version of Rumi has not created any interest within the American public in the land where Rumi was raised, the culture in which he had breathed and the language in which he wrote his poetry.."

 Returning to Prof. Nicholson's not telling the complete "Tale of the Reed", I start by presenting the first verses from the original Persian/Farsi poem of Rumi's "Ney Namah" or "Tale of the Reed", and also Prof. Nicholson's faulty English translation of it: